greystate/basestrapper-bootline-starterkit/README.md

 	In here, `app.less` should import any other `.less` file so they can all be output to a single CSS file to `buils/assets`.

-* `views`
+* `kit`

-	Kit files/partials that generate HTML are here
+	Kit files/partials that generate HTML are here.
+	They should mirror the structure into the build folder, so you can create `src/kit/projects/index.kit` =>
+	`build/projects/index.html` which CodeKit will serve
+	on the `/projects/` URL.

 ### build